David Tomić

-David Tomić (born 9 February 1998) is a German footballer who plays as a midfielder for Stuttgarter Kickers.
+David Tomić (born 9 February 1998) is a German footballer who plays as a midfielder for Eerste Divisie side Heracles Almelo.

 Career

 In the summer of 2020, Tomić moved to MSV Duisburg.
 He made his professional debut for MSV Duisburg in the 3.
 Liga on 19 September 2020, in the away match against Hansa Rostock.
 He left Duisburg at the end of the 2020–21 season.
 In September 2021, he joined Sonnenhof Großaspach.